 Government authorities in the United States, at the federal, state, and local level, and in other countries extensively regulate, among other things, the research, development, testing, manufacture, quality control, approval, labeling, packaging, storage, record-keeping, promotion, advertising, distribution, marketing and export and import of products such as those we are developing.
-A new drug must be approved by the FDA through the new drug application (NDA) or biologics license application (BLA) process before it may be legally marketed in the United States.
+A new drug must be approved by the FDA through the new drug application (NDA) process before it may be legally marketed in the United States.